jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

 *  Applications(OSX) or Program Files(win)/Igor Pro 7(or 8) Folder/More Extensions/File Loaders/*HDF5 Help.ihf*    ---  alias/link to --- Documents/Wavemetrics/Igor Pro 7(or 8) User Files/Igor Extensions/ *place alias here...*

 Quit Igor Pro, restart and it should work now correctly.
+If not, please contact me so I can identify the problem.